May 12th to 19th, 2025 (SOLD OUT)

 Day 3 – We head south towards the foothills of the Vosges mountains and the start of the official “Alsace Wine Route”.
 We’ll be surrounded by vineyards (“vignobles”) most of the day, cycling on low-traffic roads and cycle paths.There’ll be a brewery and winery stop before arriving at our home for two nights, the charming town of Ribeauvillé.

 Day 4 – Today is a choose your own adventure day: take a bike ride into the mountains or a steep hike up to the castle overlooking town; perhaps a wine tasting at nearby wineries or shopping at some of the many small businesses in town.
 Or maybe just rest up and enjoy the day as it unfolds.
-This evening everyone is invited to meet at Brasserie Bra’V, possibly our favorite brewery on this tour.
-We’ll enjoy beers and BBQ on their terrace (~20 minute bike ride from our hotel, or a quick taxi).
-For the 2024 tour: This will be on the 4th of July!
-Perfect day for some BBQ.
+For those that want to meet back with the group, we will have an optional wine tasting this afternoon and a group dinner option in town.

 Day 5 – Today we venture slightly up into the mountains for a B&B stay with an incredible view of the region.
 It is well worth the climb!
 Along the way we’ll stop at Brasserie du Pays Welche and at winery.
 Group dinner option at the B&B.